hmcts/cnp-jenkins-docker/README.md

 ## To create the ACR task

-Run `acr_task_creation.sh`, which will create the required tasks to automatically re-build the images when you merge a commit to the master branch.
+Run `./bin/acr-task-creation.sh`, which will create the required tasks to automatically re-build the images when you merge a commit to the master branch.